 We hope these recipes have left you ins-PIE-red.
 However, if you’re still hungry for more…

 We highly recommend downloading our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
-The app has more than 8,000 plant-based, allergy-friendly recipes, and subscribers gain access to ten new recipes per day.
+The app has more than 10,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!

 Lead image source: Kabocha Squash and Pumpkin Pie